opcon/telegraf/plugins/inputs/vsphere/README.md

 Finally, due to the arbitrary nesting of the folder structure, we need a "recursive wildcard" for traversing multiple folders.
 We use the "**" symbol for that.
 If we want to look for a VM with a name starting with "hadoop" in any folder, we could use the following path: ```/DC0/vm/**/hadoop*```

 #### Multiple paths to VMs
 As we can see from the example tree above, VMs appear both in its on folder under the datacenter, as well as under the hosts.
 This is useful when you like to select VMs on a specific host.
 For example, ```/DC0/host/Cluster1/Host1/hadoop*``` selects all VMs with a name starting with "hadoop" that are running on Host1.
-As we can see from the example tree above, VMs appear both in its on folder under the datacenter, as well as under the hosts.
-This is useful when you like to select VMs on a specific host.
-For example, ```/DC0/host/Cluster1/Host1/hadoop*``` selects all VMs with a name starting with "hadoop" that are running on Host1.

 We can extend this to looking at a cluster level: ```/DC0/host/Cluster1/*/hadoop*```.
 This selects any VM matching "hadoop*" on any host in Cluster1.